koral--/blog/source/2016-02-29-xamarin-ci-with-bitrise-tutorial-part-1-getting-started.html.markdown

 #### Build

 Before building your Xamarin apps, you are going to need your dependencies installed, if you have any.
-We currently support [NuGet and Xamarin Components](http://devcenter.bitrise.io/v1.0/docs/restore-nuget-packages), but you can also [operate with custom NuGet versions](http://devcenter.bitrise.io/docs/nuget-restore-with-custom-nuget-version).
+We currently support [NuGet and Xamarin Components](http://devcenter.bitrise.io/xamarin/restore-nuget-packages-and-xamarin-components/).

 We are building iOS projects with [`mdtool`](http://manpages.ubuntu.com/manpages/trusty/man1/mdtool.1.html) and the Android ones with [`xbuild`](http://manpages.ubuntu.com/manpages/utopic/man1/xbuild.1.html) after we analyzed the proper inputs to hand over to the build commands.